zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     **Example:**

-    In the sample service described earlier, the URL of teh service is: `http://localhost:8080` (see [Sample REST API Service](api-mediation-onboard-overview.md#sample-rest-api-service)
+    In the sample service described earlier, the URL of the service is: `http://localhost:8080` (see [Sample REST API Service](api-mediation-onboard-overview.md#sample-rest-api-service)

 2. Identify all APIs that this service provides that you want to expose through the API Gateway.

     **Example:**

     In the sample service, this REST API is the one available at the path `/v2` relative to base URL of the service.
 This API is version     2 of the Pet Store API.

 3. Choose the _service ID_ of your service.
 The _service ID_ of a service identifies the service in the API Gateway.
 The service ID is an alphanumeric string in lowercase ASCII.

     **Example:**

     In the sample service, this _service ID_ is `petstore`.

 4. Decide which URL to use to make this API available in the API Gateway.
 This URL is refered to as the gateway URL.
 It is composed of the API type and the major version.

     **Example:**

-    In the sample service, we provide a REST API, so the first segment is `/api`.
+    In the sample service, we provide a REST API.
+The first segment is `/api`.
 Since it is version 2, the second segment is `/v2`.

-### Routing
+### Route your API

-The process of sending requests from API gateway to a specific API service is called _routing_.
+After identifying the APIs you want to expose, define the routing of your API.
+Routing is the process of sending requests from the API gateway to a specific API service (_routing_).

 The API Gateway differentiates major versions of an API.
-For example, to access version 2 of the `petstore` API you use the following gateway URL:
+For example, to access version 2 of the `petstore` API use the following gateway URL:

     https://gateway-host:port/api/v2/petstore